-The fine print.
-When entering into a commercial lease, a tenant of the landlord accepts responsibility for damage they might cause to the building during their tenancy.
+Commerical Legal Liability Coverage in Canada: The fine print When entering into a commercial lease, a tenant of the landlord accepts responsibility for the damage they might cause to the building during their tenancy.
 For comfort and certainty as well as because landlords don’t want to rely on their tenant’s balance sheet for damages that could be caused by them to their building.
-Landlords require tenants to provide evidence of tenant’s legal liability insurance via a certificate of insurance that an insurance broker, such as ALIGNED Insurance, can issue on their clients behalf.
+Landlords require tenants to provide evidence of tenant’s legal liability insurance via a certificate of insurance that an insurance broker, such as ALIGNED Insurance, can issue on their clients’ behalf.

 Canadian tenant’s legal liability coverage is not a stand-alone insurance product, it is actually just one of many parts of the typical Commercial General Liability Insurance policy which is a common product that nearly every business carries.